How To Buy Carpet and Avoid Scams

 Why?
-Because they make more money.
-Maybe they actually think padding has some merits.
+One reason is that they can make more money.
+Maybe they actually think moisture barrier padding has some merits.
 The padding manufacturer's brochure surely says so.

-Moisture Barrier Padding is more costly than a standard Rebond padding.
+Moisture Barrier Padding is a lot more costly than a standard Rebond padding.
 Upgrading to any specialty padding, including pad with a moisture barrier, can cost you plenty.

 If you upgrade from a standard 6-pound density Rebond pad to an 8-pound density moisture barrier pad, it can easily double your padding cost.

 Do you really need to upgrade your padding?
 In most cases no. However, I find that many homeowners are easily mislead into thinking that a Moisture Barrier Padding can solve some of their problems.

 The brochure says a Moisture-Barrier Pad will prevent spills from soaking through the pad.

 While this is true, what benefit does that provide?
 Any amount of liquid that is spilled and soaks through the carpet will quickly spread out on top of a moisture barrier pad.
 Some say that if the padding seams are sealed with duct tape, that liquids will not be able to soak through.

 Don't count on that, because no moisture barrier pad is waterproof.